Erik2K/dotfiles/README.md

 ## 🔄 Maintenance Workflow

-A custom `dotsync` alias keeps the local system and the remote repository in sync:
+A `dotsync` alias defined in `.zshrc` keeps the local system and the remote repository in sync:

 ```bash
 alias dotsync='~/dotfiles/sync.sh'